-Editor’s Note: it is FFS how to capture the following agreement: The message carrying conditionalReconfiguration for CPA/CPC is in MN format (i.e. contains both MCG and SCG re-configurations).

 4. The UE applies the RRC configuration (in RRCConnectionReconfiguration*) excluding the CPA configuration, stores the CPA configuration and replies to the MN with an RRCConnectionReconfigurationComplete message (RCConnectionReconfigurationComplete*) without any NR RRC response message.
 In case the UE is unable to comply with (part of) the configuration included in the RRCConnectionReconfiguration* message, it performs the reconfiguration failure procedure.

 4a.
 The UE starts evaluating the execution conditions.
 If the execution condition of one candidate PSCell is satisfied, the UE applies RRCConnectionReconfiguration message (RRCConnectionReconfiguration**) corresponding to the selected candidate PSCell, and sends an RRCConnectionReconfigurationComplete message (RRCConnectionReconfigurationComplete**), including an NR RRC message (RRCReconfigurationComplete***) for the selected candidate PSCell, and the selected PSCell information to the MN.